bics/CoffeeHouse/README.md

 ### Code

-    * Modal snippet taken and modified from official Bootsrap documentation https://getbootstrap.com/docs/5.0/components/modal/-->
+    * Modal snippet taken and modified from official Bootsrap documentation https://getbootstrap.com/docs/5.0/components/modal/
+    * Snippets generated using Chatgpt:
+        * tables.html image selector for new table creation
+        * Styling for the above image selector

 ### Content